-If a lead farmer cultivates a plot used for training, the beneficiary farmer should be counted under this indicator, and the area of the demonstration plot counted under 4.5(16) Gross margin per unit of land, if applicable and 4.5.2(2) number of hectares of land under improved technologies.
-However, if the demonstration or training plot is cultivated by extensionists or researchers, neither the area nor the extensionist/researcher should be counted under the respective indicators.

-This indicator, 4.5.2(5), counts individuals who applied improved technologies, whereas indicator 4.5.2(28) Number of private enterprises, producers organizations...and community-based organizations (CBOs) that applied improved technologies or management practices counts firms, associations, or other group entities applying association- or organization-level improved technologies or practices.
-4.5.2(5) Number of farmers and others applying technologies/practices individual-level indicator should not count all members of an organization as having applied a technology or practice just because the technology/practice was applied by the group entity.
-For example, a producer association implements a new computer-based accounting system during the reporting year.
-The association would be counted as having applied an improved technology/practice under 4.5.2(42) Number of private enterprises, producers organizations...applying indicator, but the members of the producer association would not be counted as having individually-applied an improved technology/practice under 4.5.2(5) Number of farmers and others applying technologies/practices individual-level indicator.
-However, there are scenarios where both the group entity and its members can be counted, the group counted once under 4.5.2(42) and individual members that applied the technology/practice under 4.5.2(5).
+If a lead farmer cultivates a plot used for training, e.g., a demonstration plot used for Farmer Field Days or Farmer Field School, the lead farmer should be counted as a beneficiary for this indicator.
+In addition, the area of the demonstration plot should be counted under indicator EG.3-6 Gross margin per hectare, if applicable, and indicator EG.3.2-18 Number of hectares of land under improved technologies.
+However, if the demonstration or training plot is cultivated by extension agents or researchers (a demonstration plot in a research institute, for instance), neither the area nor the extension agent or researcher should be counted under this indicator, EG.3-6, or EG.3.2-18.
+This indicator counts individuals who applied improved technologies, whereas indicator EG.3.2-20 Number of for-profit private enterprises, producers' organizations... and community-based organizations (CBOs) that applied improved organization-level technologies or management practices counts firms, associations, or other group entities that applied improved technologies or practices.
+However, in most cases, this indicator should not count as individuals members of an organization that applied a technology or practice.
+For example, if a producer association implements a new computer-based accounting system during the reporting year, the association would be counted under indicator EG.3.2-20 Number of for-profit private enterprises, producers organizations...applying, but the members of the producer association would not be counted as having individually-applied an improved technology/practice under this indicator.
+However, there are some cases where both the group entity should be counted under indicator EG.3.2-20 and its members counted under this indicator.
 For example, a producer association purchases a dryer and then provides drying services for a fee to its members.
-The producer association can be counted under 4.5.2(42) and any association member that uses the dryer service can be counted as applying an improved technology/practice under 4.5.2(5).
+In this scenario, the producer association can be counted under EG.3.2-20 and any association member that uses the dryer service can be counted as applying an improved technology/practice under this indicator

-Value chain actor type, Technology type, Sex
+Value chain actor type, Technology type, Sex, Commodity (FTFMS-only disaggregate)